Continuous permanent unobserved heterogeneity in dynamic discrete choice models: Proofs

-It remains to show that the functions $P(a;x,b)$ are real analytic functions of $z$.
-Since the sum, composition and ratio of strictly positive real analytic functions are real analytic it is sufficient to show the following function is real analytic:
+To show $x\mapsto P(a,x,b)$ is real analytic, consider that since the sum, composition and ratio of strictly positive real analytic functions are real analytic \parencite{krantz2002primer} it is sufficient to show $x\mapsto\int{v}(x';b)dF(x'|x,a)$ is real analytic.
+By Assumption I2\ref{As:inf_tran},

-By Assumption \ref{As:inf_tran}, the transition kernel can be partitioned into a component represented by a density $f_{c}$, and a part represented my a mass function $f_{d}$: